 We are a group of Americans and Chinese dedicated to promoting education and sustainable development in Liangshan, China.
 The Cool Mountain Education Fund is made possible solely through the efforts of unpaid volunteers.
 Meet our board of directors.

-Tami Blumenfield, Vice-President
+Tami Blumenfield, President

-Kaitlin Banfill, Secretary and Artistic Coordinator
+Kaitlin Banfill, Artistic and Social Media Coordinator

 Kaitlin graduated in Anthropology from the University of Washington in 2012, where her research focused on rural migrants living in Shanghai and their strategies for social mobility through employment and skill-training in the city.
 Through this research, she became curious about skill training education for rural people in China.
 She spent a year as a Fulbright scholar in Chengdu, researching the experience of Yangjuan graduates at vocational and technical colleges.
 She is also interested in Nuosu language and Nuosu fashion (both old and new).
 Kaitlin is currently an Anthropology Ph.D. student at Emory University, continuing ethnographic study of Nuosu Yi students from various rural regions in Liangshan who are attending college and university.
 As more rural students are beginning to receive higher education rather than pursue migrant labor, she is interested in how this is impacting these students’ lives and the rural communities where they come from.
 She hopes her research will help facilitate education for more rural students in the future!